chipster/chipster-openshift/k3s/README.md

 sudo apt upgrade -y
 ```

-Restart the server to make sure all new packages and images are taken in use.
+Restart the server to make sure all new packages taken in use.

 ```bash
 sudo shutdown -r 0